-Retain and preserve the low density Ensure that everyone has access to the residential and equestrian character benefits and features of the neighborhood while by accommodating encouraging compact new housing opportunities where consistent with equestrian uses.
+Retain and preserve the low density residential and equestrian character of the neighborhood while accommodating compact new housing opportunities where consistent with equestrian uses.

-Generally south of NE 65th Street surrounding Bridle Trails State Park and east of 132nd Ave NE, maintain lower-density, larger lots at one dwelling unit per acre_encourage facilities capable of keeping horses while also_encouraging infill housing to increase sustainability and decrease the cost of building housing.
+Generally south of NE 65th Street surrounding Bridle Trails State Park and east of 132nd Ave NE, maintain lower density, larger lots at one dwelling units per acre capable of keeping horses.

-A key goal of the Bridle Trails neighborhood is to preserve resident's ability a portion of larger lots as open space in order to keep horses and other large animals and maintain the equestrian nature of the area.
-Policies encouraging facilities for keeping large animals should also incentivize housing that is more affordable and sustainable.
+A key goal of the Bridle Trails neighborhood is to preserve a portion of larger lots as open space in order to keep horses and other large animals and maintain the equestrian nature of the area.
 The Zoning Code has minimum requirements for keeping large animals (such as outdoor paddock size).
-Where shared paddocks or other outdoor requirements for large animals can be met, allow compact housing and/or accessory dwelling units to be incorporated into the property.
+Where shared paddocks or other outdoor requirements for large animals can be met allow compact housing and or accessory dwelling units to be incorporated into the property.

-In Planned Area 16, maintain a mix of low density regulate development and commercial equestrian and recreation facilities.
+In Planned Area 16, maintain a mix of lowdensity development and commercial equestrian and recreation facilities.
 Planned Area 16 is designated as a planned area because of its approved master plan that incorporates a mix of equestrian, residential, and tennis club uses.
 The master plan allows one dwelling unit per acre in the eastern portion and two dwelling units per acre in the western portion of area, with ancillary private stables and pastures and retention of the existing commercial equestrian facility.
 The commercial tennis club on NE 60th ST is compatible with the surrounding residential and equestrian uses.
 Development in this area should not be permitted to adversely affect the unique equestrian and natural environment of the State Park and its uses by the general public.

-Incorporate accessory dwelling units (ADUs), cottage development, and other affordable housing strategies into new and existing development in single-family all residential areas of the neighborhood while ensuring the provision of adequate sewer infrastructure where consistent with keeping horses and there is adequate sewer infrastructure, to expand the supply of affordable by design housing.
+Incorporate accessory dwelling units (ADUs) into new and existing development in single-family neighborhoods where consistent with keeping horses and there is adequate sewer infrastructure, to expand the supply of affordable-by-design housing.